Education Loan

 A guarantor is a person who owns the property that is being pledged to take an education loan.
 Usually the primary co-applicant, mostly parents owning the collateral, are considered as a guarantor, but if the co-applicant is not pledging any property as collateral then the candidate's immediate family.
 For e.g., uncle, aunt, friends of the candidate can be the guarantor for a collateralized education loan in India.

 The current rate of interest for an education loan with collateral is between 9-11%, while for an education loan without collateral it is 11-13%.
 Usually, it is suggested to take collateralized education loans from public banks as they charge cheaper interest rates comparatively.
-However, you are sure to get an interest rate discount of 0.5-2% compared to the market rate, if you process your education loan with WeMakeScholars.

 • Can a student get an education loan without parents?